Favourited 335 times

 Our drinking water comes straight from the creek, we are the first to draw from the creek.
 We then have the option to filter it in-house.
 This creek is also what fuels our micro-hydro system, that gives us our electricity.

 We live up a 1 km driveway that is pretty rough. if you have a 2 wheel car, we'd talk about shuttling you up, to save our driveway.
 In the winter the driveway is closed to cars so we toboggan down to our cars and hike up.
-The driveway usually opens in april.
+The driveway usually opens in late April.

 Things to do nearby: